spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/form-input-default-value-disabler/README.md

 # form-input-default-value-disabler (molecule)

-Сheck the default values of form elements before submiting.
+Disables form fields before submit if they have data-default-value attribute.